 Not only do the confident dogs learn to ignore their owners, fearful dogs, who are often left to fend for themselves learn that they can’t rely on their owner, they have to make their own decisions, and they have to look after themselves.
 In other words, they lose the trust they should have in their owner.

-So take time to find the perfect puppy play group or class – it really is a huge investment in your dog.
+So take time to find the perfect puppy play group or class – it really is a huge investment in your dog and your future together.

 About the Author